zeuxisoo/php-slimork/docs/service-providers/logger.md

             ...
         ]

-3. Edit the default logger config like log path, level and so on
+3. Edit the default logger config like store log path, level and so on

         vim config/logger.php

+    - default store log path: `/storage/logs`

 ## Usage